Keto Wine Lovers Unite: A Comprehensive Guide to Enjoying Vino on Your Keto Journey!”

 Port

-Port wine is a “fortified” wine, which generally means brandy was added to the wine.
-Port wines are sometimes considered to be “dessert” wines because of the sweetness and high alcohol content.
+Port wine is a “fortified” wine, meaning brandy was added.
+Port wines are sometimes considered “dessert” because of their sweetness and high alcohol content.
 Sweet Port wine can have 14g of net carbs or more per glass and 236 calories.
-This makes it completely off limits for keto.
+This makes it completely off-limits for keto.

 Sangria

-Sangria is more of a mixed drink combining wine, fruit juice, liquor and fruit.
+Sangria is a mixed drink combining wine, fruit juice, liquor, and fruit.
 It is pretty much always sweet and very high in sugar.
 You’ll want to avoid sangria on the keto diet.

 Where to get keto wine

-Believe it or not, there are mail-order wine clubs that feature low carb wines.
-These clubs will usually send you 3-12 bottles a few times per year to help keep your wine rack stocked.
-I’ve personally tried this and it works out really well.
-Plus I know that the wines are low in carbs and finished dry.
-On top of that the wine is really good quality and has amazing taste.
+Believe it or not, mail-order wine clubs feature low-carb wines.
+These clubs will usually send you 3-12 bottles a few times yearly to help keep your wine rack stocked.
+I’ve personally tried this, and it works out well.
+Plus, I know that the wines are low in carbs and finished dry on top of that, the wine is really good quality and has amazing taste.

 Dry Farm Wines